bigskysoftware/htmx/www/docs.md

 ### Request Headers

-HTMx includes a number of useful headers in requests:
+kutty includes a number of useful headers in requests:

 * `X-KT-Request` - will be set to "true"
 * `X-KT-Trigger-Id` - will be set to the id of the element that triggered the request